AsahiLinux/asahi-installer/README.md

 the Internet and cache them under `dl/`.
 If this isn't desired, place the required files there before running the build.

+The reference installer at https://alx.sh is deployed from the latest tag of this repo by `.github/workflows/release-prod.yaml`.
+The dev installer at https://alx.sh/dev is deployed from the latest push to `main` by `.github/workflows/release-dev.yaml`.

 ## Bootstrapping and branding
 The installer is meant to be executed via a bootstrap script.
 We provide reference implementations for [local development](scripts/bootstrap.sh) and for alx.sh